rarsan/MedQuery/README.md

 By using multimodal embeddings, we create a search system that is far more powerful and intuitive for biomedical researchers:

 *   **Improved Retrieval Accuracy:** The vector search becomes significantly more accurate.
 It can now match a user's query to the conceptual meaning of a chart, table, or diagram, returning more relevant pages that a text-only search would miss.
 A researcher can ask, "Which studies show a significant improvement in patient survival?" and the system can retrieve pages containing survival curve charts, even if the exact query text isn't present.
 *   **Enhanced RAG Performance:** The benefits extend directly to the downstream Retrieval-Augmented Generation (RAG) pipeline.
-Because the retrieval step can pull back pages with relevant visuals, these images can be passed directly as context to a multimodal LLM (like Gemini).
+Because the retrieval step can pull back pages with relevant visuals, these images can be passed directly as context to a multimodal LLM like Gemini.
 This gives the LLM richer, more accurate information to synthesize its final answer, allowing it to cite data and trends directly from the visual evidence in the articles.
 *   **Unlocking "Hidden" Data:** This approach effectively unlocks the data previously trapped in visual formats, making it fully searchable and usable by the AI.
 *   **Resilience to OCR Failures:** By treating the page as an image, we bypass the most common OCR failure points.
 The model can interpret the content of a table or figure directly from the pixels, even if the text is too small or the layout too complex for traditional OCR.